-A government led not-for-profit organization, Association of Mutual Funds (AMFI) in India works as a one-stop destination for any issues that an investor may have regarding any unexpected monetary losses or concerns about the mutual fund.
+Association of Mutual Funds (AMFI) is a government-led organization in India that works as a one-stop destination for any issues that an investor may have regarding any unexpected monetary losses or concerns about the mutual fund.
 Statutory bodies like AMFI and Securities Exchange Board of India (SEBI) play a vital role in helping investors build faith in the market and invest in mutual funds.

 Keeping the Investors Informed

 Association of Mutual Funds tends to build strong ethics and crystal clear rules and regulations in the Indian Mutual Fund domain.
 Every fund house, advisor, trustee and/or agent is bound to register with AMFI.
 The association currently has 42 SEBI registered Asset Management Companies (AMC), which work on making investments easy and transparent for people.